dhardenb/space-frigates/documentation/design.md

 1. Coordinate System

-Theoretically, the best way to define the paths themselves is probably to assume that the top left corner of the canvase is (0,0) and that the bottom right corner of the canvase is (1,1).
+Theoretically, the best way to define the paths themselves is probably to assume that the top left corner of the canvase is (0,0) and that the bottom right corner of the canvas is (1,1).
 All the points inbetween would then become relative, floating point numbers.

 The reason for the coordinates going 0 to 1 is so that all paths are defined in a consistent way.
 Obviously, the rendered objects will normally be different sizes on the screen.
 This should be accomplished by scaling the objects as needed.
 But the original path should be unaware of this.